Jaap Oudkerk

-Jacob "Jaap" Oudkerk (born 2 August 1937) is a retired cyclist from the Netherlands.
+Jacob "Jaap" Oudkerk (2 August 1937 – 17 February 2024) was a Dutch cyclist.
 He competed in the 4000 m team pursuit at the 1960 and 1964 Summer Olympics and finished in fifth and third place, respectively.

-He was also active in motor-paced racing.
+Oudkerk was also active in motor-paced racing.
 After winning the world championships in the amateurs category in 1964 he turned professional and won three more world championship medals, including a gold in 1969.

-He was the husband of Marianne Heemskerk, a Dutch Olympic swimmer.
+Oudkerk was the husband of Marianne Heemskerk, a Dutch Olympic swimmer.
+Jaap Oudkerk died on 17 February 2024, at the age of 86.